Archer-Tatsu/VQA-ODV/README.md

 # VQA-ODV
-A large-scale VQA database of omnidirectional video proposed in ACMMM 2018 paper `Bridge The Gap Between VQA and Human Behavior on Omnidirectional Video: A Large-Scale Database and A Deep Learning Model`.
+A large-scale VQA database of omnidirectional video proposed in ACMMM 2018 paper.
+> Bridge The Gap Between VQA and Human Behavior on Omnidirectional Video: A Large-Scale Database and A Deep Learning Model

 ![](./images/Screenshots.jpg)